kohpai/kohpai.github.io/_posts/2022-10-05-view-on-qc-preface.md

 - Preface: A View on Quantum Computing
 - Chapter 1: Bits and Qubits
-- Chapter 2: Behind the Scene of Computations
+- Chapter 2: Behind the Scenes of Computations
 - Chapter 3: Quantum Advantage
 - Chapter 4: Limitations of NISQ Computer
 - Chapter 5: Conclusion and Beyond NISQ